JasonLocklin/Dissertation/VWM/Discussion.md

 performance is near perfect and not highly variable.

-[VWM Multiple -mis-binding] Patients were more likely to select non-targets in multi-square conditions (Figure
+[VWM Multiple -mis-binding] Patients appeared to be more likely to demonstrate colour-location binding errors than controls (Figure
 \ref{fig_VWM_MTarget}).
-There are many potential explanations for this, the most obvious being an increase in failures of binding colour and location in working memory, a cross-domain cognitive process that has been shown degraded in parietal and neglect patients (@Humphreys2009; @Pisella2004).
-When more than one square is presented in the memory sample, colour information must be explicitly associated with spatial location in memory.
-If all of the colours are effectively encoded and recalled, but a failure to bind the colours to spatial location occurs, participants will select a distractor colour 50\% of the time in the two-target condition, and 66\% of the time in the three-target condition.
+There are many potential explanations for this, the most obvious being an increase in failures of binding information from the two domains in working memory.
+This type of cross-domain cognitive process has previously been shown degraded in parietal and neglect patients (@Humphreys2009; @Pisella2004).
+When more than one square is presented in the memory sample, colour information must be explicitly associated with spatial location in memory and stored over the delay.
+If all of the colours are effectively encoded and recalled, but a failure to bind the colours to spatial location occurs, participants will select a distractor colour about half of the time in the two-target condition, and two thirds of the time in the three-target condition.

 The other event that can lead to this type of error is a simple failure to recall the complete set of stimuli colours.
 If the